mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-AtlasBackupCompliancePolicySpec is the specification of the desired configuration of backup compliance policy
+AtlasBackupCompliancePolicySpec is the specification of the desired backup compliance policy configuration.

 <table>
     <thead>